groveld/unraid-templates/README.md

 # unraid-templates

-Unraid Docker Templates for Docker images in the "groveld" repository.
+Docker templates for use with Unraid's dockerMan Docker management feature.

 ## Usage